All markdown items are FINAL SALE. No returns and exchanges can be accepted for these items.

 The sleeves close with a functional single cuff, and can be unbuttoned and pushed up your forearms.
 The rear is single vented and the soft top point collar cuts a rakish profile whether open or closed.

 This Doyle matches brilliantly to chinos, denim, and trousers.
 It's easy to care for, effortless to wear, and unmatched in its ratio of quality to price.

 Each Doyle is made by a handful of skilled operators at our Downtown Los Angeles facility.
 Every piece is cut and assembled by hand, and their proficiency is evident in the clean finishing and consistent stitching on each garment.
 These are among the finest and most meticulously made garments in the United States.

 Measurements & Sizing

 "Note: All measurements are shown in inches.
-For the Fatigue jacket, "Chest" is measured from one seam under the armpit to the other.
+"Chest" is measured from one seam under the armpit to the other.
 "Shoulder" is measured from one shoulder seam to the other, on the rear of the shirt.
 "Sleeve" is measured from the shoulder seam to the end of the sleeve.
-"Length" is measured from the base of the collar (where it attaches to the jacket body) to the bottom of the tail.
+"Length" is measured from the base of the collar (where it attaches to the shirt) to the bottom of the tail.